Python REST APIs + Flask + Angular CRUD Example

 When you click on Edit link in the user list page then you will see below output on browser:

-Now you can change the name as below and save:
+Now you can change the value and save the updated value.

-Note: If you face problem regarding “http status 405 – method not allowed”, then you can change the method from POST to PUT for route /update in server side code on main.py script.
+Note: If you face problem regarding “http status 405 – method not allowed”, then you can change the method from POST to PUT for route /update in server side code on rest.py script.

 ...